 The Probe’s Mission Statement

-The Probe is a blog devoted to the exploration of the unexplainable, to finding the truth in occurrences that resemble science fiction, and to researching and reporting on topics that could be flung upon the wall of weird.
-New posts are featured every week.
+- to researching and reporting on topics that could be flung upon the wall of weird.